makeworld-the-better-one/fmrl/README.md

 **Q: Why not build off [Webfinger](https://www.packetizer.com/ws/webfinger/)?**

-Webfinger is also complex, extensible, and ugly.
+Webfinger is complex, extensible, and ugly.
 It wasn't designed with something like fmrl in mind.
 It also provides no standard way for clients update data.
 There would be little advantage in using it compared to making something new that is simpler.

 ## Discussion